+At the October furniture show, we continued to see versions of our Briar Smoke finish on a variety of wood species and a range of sheen levels; from fully filled, high gloss; to open-grained, close to the wood, satin gloss.
+Soft wirebrushed and cerused versions of this finish made an interesting introduction and was very well received in the casual contemporary category.
+Such finish techniques translate best to open grained wood species like oak, ash and hickory; but certainly makes a dramatic statement on more exotic wood species including mahogany, walnut, primavera and the like.
 For today's more casual, relaxed lifestyle, many designers and manufacturers have feel the market has grown weary of espresso and other dark tones.
 Lighter finishes have been one of the most interesting paradoxes in the market for several years now and this market is no exception.
 Part of the appeal of the lighter tone finishes is that they are comfortable to live with, brighten up the room, especially in today's smaller living spaces and easy to maintain and decorate around.
 A resurgence of oak, ash, hickory and similar pronounced grain wood species made dramatic introductions at the fall market.
 Wire brushing techniques and cerused effects were added to accentuate the natural grain while water-spotting and smudging techniques provided finish and color texture to the background.
 Olivetta is designed with multiple layers of complimentary gray, taupe and amber color techniques, applied in a way that creates depth of perception and provides unique finish texture.
 The cerusing technique is designed to create the "realization" of the natural definition of the wood character without over dramatizing.

-Similar to our Olivetta finish, Corn Silk is designed to compliment the natural grain pattern with a light cream background and layers of complimentary color tones and finish texture.
+Similar to our Olivetta finish, Corn Silk is designed to complement the natural grain pattern with a light cream background and layers of complimentary color tones and finish texture.
 It's no longer your traditional oak finish!
 Both Olivetta and Corn Silk finishes pair well with many fabric choices, solid paint colors and compliment an assortment of our Tru-Brown wood finishes.
 Metropolitan, (from our Premier Collection) is a neutral gray finish that works great as a complimentary finish for case interiors or accent finish for chairs or occasional furniture or table bases.
-Corn Silk also suits a beach loft-inspired look.
-Coastal theme.
+Corn Silk also suits a beach loftinspired Coastal theme.